goopypanther/hackerboat/doc/systems/HackerboatBeagleboneStateDescription.md

 **System**          | **State**
 --------------------|----------
 Group				| Unsafe
-Indicator Lights    | Flashing Red
+Indicator Lights    | Flashing Red and White

 This is the state the Beaglebone enters if it loses network.
 If it was in Waypoint or Steering mode, it navigates to a pre-determined waypoint.